-A court in March 2016 ordered the government to appoint trustees to manage Feza Media Group, which formerly published Zaman, saying the company had links to FETÖ/PDY.
-The government then used emergency powers it assumed after the coup attempt to order the newspaper closed by decree.
+Two months before the coup attempt, a court had ordered the government to appoint trustees to manage Feza Media Group, which formerly published Zaman, saying the company had links to FETÖ/PDY.
+The government then used emergency powers it assumed after the failed coup to order the newspaper closed by decree.
 Police arrested dozens of former Zaman journalists on terrorism charges, citing their former employment at the newspaper as evidence.

 In July 2017, the state-run Anatolia News Agency reported that prosecutors presented a 228-page indictment against Ünal to the 2nd Uşak Court of Serious Crimes.
 The indictment did not specify the exact charges but said that authorities recognized Ünal as a leader of FETÖ.
 The journalist was facing two life sentences without the possibility of parole, plus a further 29.5 years imprisonment if convicted.